ASUS ROG Keris II Ace

 Is the ASUS ROG Keris II Ace good for FPS games?

 This is one of the most mixed areas.
-Some reviewers like the ridged or roughened texture, while others call the coating slippery and recommend using grip tape.
+Some reviewers liked the non-slip texture, while several others found the coating slippery and recommended grip tape.

 Consider This Instead